 Programming Language Trends as per TIOBE index

 As in the smartphone world, there is no clear winner in the programming languages world as well.
 If there was ever a war among programming languages, it would be a damp squib.
-Although C and Python (PythoC or Cython) might win, but each language has its benefits and shortcomings.
+Although C and Python (PythoC or Cython) might win, each language has its benefits and shortcomings.

 If you are looking for mobile development, maybe you could opt for Java or Python if your aim is to become a data scientist.
 However, becoming a ninja programmer takes time and effort.
-Make sure that you take benefits of opportunities and have fun with coding!
+Make sure that you take the benefits of opportunities and have fun with coding!